Sep 29, 2021

 With most of us also spending most of our waking hours in the office, and the stress that comes with it, a stringent skincare routine and regular exercise can be challenging (albeit not impossible).

-To add on, factors like a sedentary lifestyle, bad posture, the glare from the screen and ceiling lights, as well as the drying effect of the air conditioning aren’t your friends when it comes to looking youthful.
+To add on, factors like a sedentary lifestyle, bad posture, the glare from the screen and ceiling lights, and the drying effect of the air conditioning aren’t your friends when it comes to looking youthful.

 It’s common knowledge that people in manual labour, and those constantly out in the sun are more prone to ageing prematurely.
 Dirty air and relentless sunshine plague their days, giving rise to sunspots, dry skin, and clogged pores.
 But did you know that working in a cushy office isn’t that great a deal either?